kiboschool/tk-future-proof-with-python/src/future-proof-with-python/working-with-data/programs-and-comments.md

 This is the question we'll focus on first: **What are computer programs?**

-In <a href="/future-proof-with-python/admissions-challenge.md" target="_blank">Intro to Programming in Python</a> you learned...
+In the Intro to Programming in Python in the admissions challenge, you learned...

 - Programming languages let us write instructions for computers using words
 - Programming languages get translated into 1s and 0s the machine understands